JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 For example, `PY` for PyCharm professional.
 Configuration using an `intellij.type` attribute is explained in the [Product-Specific Attribute](#configuring-plugin-projects-using-a-product-specific-attribute) section below.

-However, not all products have an `intellij.type` attribute defined by the `gradle-intellij-plugin`.
+However, not all products have an `intellij.type` attribute defined by the `gradle-intellij-plugin`, for example, PhpStorm.
-For example, PhpStorm.
-If the target product does not have an `intellij.type` attribute defined, then the best approach is to configure the project by using the [IntelliJ IDEA Attribute](#configuring-buildgradle-using-the-intellij-idea-product-attribute).
+If the target product does not have an `intellij.type` attribute defined, then the best approach is to configure the project using the [IntelliJ IDEA Attribute](#configuring-buildgradle-using-the-intellij-idea-product-attribute).

 ### Configuring Plugin Projects Using a Product-Specific Attribute
 If the `gradle-intellij-plugin` supports a target product directly, there will be an `intellij.type` [attribute](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties) defined.